wizardmanannan/CX16Agi/README.md

 ## An AGI Interpreter For The CommanderX 16 Based On Meka By Lance Ewing

+**Note: This Project Is Under Construction And Is Not Ready For General Use**

 ## See it running here on YouTube: https://youtu.be/yd_LWDhv8RI

 ![image](https://github.com/wizardmanannan/CX16Agi/assets/58645812/ae1417c7-953b-4d7c-8789-2586a4abcd43)